-For details on foreign facility registration and livestock establishments, see FAS Seoul's GAIN report.
+For details on foreign facility registration and livestock establishments, please check FAS Seoul's voluntary GAIN report in the FAS GAIN system.

 Section VIII.
 Other Certification and Testing Requirements

 A. Sanitary and Phytosanitary Certification Requirements - Animals, Meat, Plant, etc.

 In accordance with the Livestock Epidemics Prevention & Control Act and the Plant Protection Act, sanitary and phyto-sanitary certificates issued by the exporting country's inspection authority are required for live animals, plants and meat products, such as beef, pork, poultry, etc.